strinsberg/strinsberg.github.io/README.md

 # Ideas

 For the moment the most important thing is to get some representation of the work I have done over the past 5 years.
+Maybe, the page that is my portfolio should not be the home page, just the page I send along with resumes.
+Then I could construct a more personal and fun homepage that could link to various things as I add more stuff.
+People looking to hire me can access this page, but it does not have to be the first thing they see.

 I want a project section on the main page.
 It needs to showcase more important and possibly impressive projects first.
 These should have a short blurb about